 Please Note: This tour accommodates 42 participants by motorcoach.
 CDC and Smithsonian Covid-19 guidelines in effect at the time of the program will be followed.
 Updates will be posted to SmithsonianAssociates.org.
 Protocols such as distanced seating, mask mandate, and/or proof of vaccination may be required.
 Read the COVID requirements prior to registration.

-The Barnes is often considered the greatest post-impressionist and early-modern art collection in the world, with more than 3,000 masterpieces.
-Opened in 2012, the Barnes’ downtown Philadelphia location replicates the previous facility’s Merion gallery on the inside.
+The Barnes is often considered the greatest post-impressionist and early modern art collection in the world, with more than 3,000 masterpieces.
+Opened in 2012, and designed by New York architects Tod Williams and Billie Tsien, its downtown Philadelphia location has a gallery section clad in limestone and replicates the previous facility’s Merion gallery on the inside.
 With an Ellsworth Kelly sculpture on the grounds, reflecting pools, and lush landscaping, the building was designed to be a complement to the world-famous Barnes art collection.

 The Barnes museum in Philadelphia houses dazzling collections of French modern and post-impressionist paintings that can be enjoyed with audio guide supplements.
 Tour participants have the opportunity to view masterpieces by Renoir, Cezanne, and Matisse, as well as Picasso, Seurat, Rousseau, Modigliani, Monet, Manet, and Degas.
 Also see Greek, Roman, and Egyptian antiquities, Chinese painting, African sculpture, Southwestern retablos, Native American art, and American decorative arts.

-Enjoy lunch at the museum.
-The tour is led by art historian Bonita Billman, who offers a lecture en route to Philadelphia.
+Enjoy a three-course private lunch at the museum.
+The tour is led by art historian Ursula Wolfman, who offers a lecture en route to Philadelphia.

 World Art History Certificate elective: Earn 1/2 credit*